 Choose a quality plunger with soft rubber to provide a better seal.
 You can also soften the plunger by running it under hot water.
 If the toilet is not draining properly or is filling up with water, prevent overflowing by turning the water off using the valve behind the toilet.
 Make sure to also drape a towel over and around the toilet bowl and place paper towels or newspaper on the floor to catch any water that may spill out.

 Make sure to have the rubber flange pulled out to get a better seal on the drain.
 The upward and downward motion of the plunger is equally important.
 You are forcing water in both directions to loosen the clog so you need to use firm pressure and quick, forceful thrusts throughout the entire process.

 After about 15 to 20 seconds, check to see if the problem has been corrected.
 You may need to plunge several times to get the results you need.
-You may also consider pouring several cups of hot water from waist level into the toilet bowl.
+You may also consider pouring several cups of hot (not boiling) water from waist level into the toilet bowl.
 This is often effective in helping to break up the source of the clog and it can make it easier to get a good plunge.